tldr-pages/tldr/pages/common/sk.md

 > Similar to `fzf`.
 > More information: <https://github.com/lotabout/skim>.

-- Start finder on all files from arbitrary locations:
+- Start finder on all files in the specified directory:

 `find {{path/to/search}} -type f | sk`